Recoil-free azimuthal angle for precision boson-jet correlation

 We show our resummed predictions in \fig{resummation} at NLL+NLO and NNLL+NLO order, and compare to the NLO cross section obtained from \MCFM.
 For our central curve we take $\mu_H = \sqrt{p_{T,V}^2+m_V^2}$, $\nu_S = \mu_B= 2 e^{-\gamma_E}/|b_x|$, $\nu_{B_{a,b}}=x_{a,b}\sqrt{s}$ and $\nu_J = \omega$.
 We estimate the perturbative uncertainty by varying $\mu_B$ and $\mu_H$ by a factor two around their central values, taking the envelope of the scale variations.
-The uncertainty bands of the NLL and NNLL predictions overlap, and are substantially reduced for the NNLL in the resummation region $\Delta \phi \gtrsim 170^{\circ}$.
-While the resummed predictions go to a constant in the back-to-back limit, the NLO becomes unreliable due to unresummed logarithms.
+The uncertainty bands of the NLL and NNLL predictions overlap, and are substantially reduced for the NNLL result in the resummation region $\Delta \phi \gtrsim 170^{\circ}$.
+While the resummed predictions approaches a constant in the back-to-back limit, the NLO prediction becomes unreliable due to unresummed logarithms.
 At very low values of $p_{x,V}$, the scale $\mu_B$ hits the Landau pole.
-To avoid this unphysical behaviour, we apply $b^*$-prescription $b\to b^*=b/\sqrt{1+b^2/b_{\rm max}^2}$ \cite{Collins:1984kg}.
+To avoid this unphysical behaviour, we apply the $b^*$-prescription $|b_x|\to b^*=|b_x|/\sqrt{1+b_x^2/b_{\rm max}^2}$ \cite{Collins:1984kg}.
 On the other hand, for $\Delta \phi \lesssim 160^{\circ}$ the fixed-order corrections are important.
 These are included by matching to the NLO using a transition function, as in e.g.~\cite{Becher:2019bnm}.

 We also compare to \Pythia, including the NLO $K$-factor of 1.6.
-The difference in shape for $\Delta \gtrsim 170^{\circ}$ is not significant, given the size of the NLL uncertainty band (a reasonable proxy for the \Pythia uncertainty).
-We have verified that this is not due multiparton interactions or hadronization effects, which have a minimal effect on this observable.
+The difference in shape for $\Delta \phi\gtrsim 170^{\circ}$ is not significant, given the size of the NLL uncertainty band (a reasonable proxy for the \Pythia uncertainty).
+We have verified that this is not due to multiparton interactions or hadronization effects, which have a minimal effect on this observable.